|In an emergency situation, every second counts.|

 I'm Jewish by culture (but not observant), and am Pagan by inclination (and in the process of becoming more observant).

-a mild-manneredan Administrative Assistant (I support 20 full-time staff and 15 student employees); by night I'm on the board of the local chapter of my the International Association of Administrative Professionals and Knoxville Chapter Vice President of my union, United Campus Workers / Communications Workers of America Local 3865.
+a mild-manneredan Administrative Assistant (I support 20 full-time staff and 15 student employees) and a union (United Campus Workers / Communications Workers of America Local 3865) member.

 In my copious free time, I hang out on the Internet (LJ, mostly, these days; not so much Usenet anymore), read (mysteries and science fiction and fantasy, mostly), crochet, almost knit, play computer games (usually puzzles, arcade-type games, and RPGs), and wish I still went to more science fiction conventions.